-On July 29, 2019, the Honorable Michael H. Simon granted preliminary approval of the settlement agreement signed by the parties on May 30, 2019.
-Under the terms of the settlement, Premera has agreed to pay $74 million to resolve the litigation; $42 million to improve data security and $32 million to pay for an additional two years of premium credit monitoring and identity protection services, out-of-pocket losses, cash payments to all class members who make a claim, administrative and notice costs related to the settlement, and attorneys’ fees and costs.
+On March 2, 2020, the Honorable Michael H. Simon granted final approval of the settlement agreement signed by the parties on May 30, 2019.
+Under the terms of the settlement, Premera has agreed to pay $74 million to resolve the litigation; $42 million to improve data security and $32 million to pay for an additional two years of premium credit monitoring and identity protection services, out-of-pocket losses, cash payments to all class members who make a claim, administrative and notice costs related to the settlement, class representation compensation fees, and attorneys’ fees and costs.

 1) up to $10,000 per Class Member for reimbursement of out-of-pocket loses plausibly traceable to the Data Breach, including up to 20 hours of personal time at $20 per hour;

-2) payment of approximately $50 for Class Members who do not have out-of-pocket loses;
+2) payment of up to $50 for Class Members who do not have out-of-pocket loses;

-3) payment of an additional $50 for Class Members who resided in California as of March 17, 2015; and
+3) payment of an up to $50 for Class Members who resided in California as of March 17, 2015; and

 4) two years of credit monitoring and insurance services.

 A website dedicated to the settlement can be found HERE.
-Mail and email notices to Class Members will be sent on September 13, 2019 and conclude by November 13, 2019.
+Mail and email notices to Class Members was sent on September 13, 2019 and concluded on November 13, 2019.
 All class members must submit claims by March 30, 2020.
-The hearing for final approval of the settlement is scheduled for March 2, 2020 at 11:00 a.m.in Courtroom 15B, Mark O. Hatfield United States Courthouse, 1000 SW Third Avenue, Portland, Oregon.

-Settlement benefits will not be available until the settlement is finally approved by the Court, and any appeals are concluded.
+Settlement benefits will not be available until any appeals are concluded.